 A minimum of 150 ppi (pixels per inch) is required, but should not exceed 300 ppi.
 Please do not submit original files.
 Only the following file formats will be accepted for inclusion in the poster portion of the competition: JPEG, TIFF, PDF.

 - Laws and Regulations: All participants should carefully investigate and act in compliance with all local laws and any pertinent institutional rules and regulations regarding the handling of items fabricated for or entered into the competition.

 - Safety Practices: Best practices for laboratory safety and safe blade handling are required.
 Evidence of this is an essential component of the judging criteria.

 Safety is the number one priority for all teams entering the TMS Bladesmithing Competition.
 Students must apply safe practices at all times and failure to properly address safety concerns will result in automatic disqualification.
 All teams are required to coordinate with a faculty advisor and appropriate campus safety personnel to discuss safety procedures, identify potential hazards, and complete safety training prior to participating in the competition.
 All students must complete any required safety training at their home institutions before using specialized equipment and facilities.
 It is also recommended that all students review the following important safety links as a starting point before entering the laboratory/shop environment.

 Mandatory Blade Check In and Check Out

 Teams and individual entrants will be required to attend a blade check-in during a designated time slot for their blade and poster to be included in the display.
 The exact location for the check-in will be communicated in an e-mail to the designated team captains.

 Once a blade is checked in, the following rules will apply:

-- Teams must submit the name and contact information for the member who will check in the blade to firstname.lastname@example.org no later than February 11, 2021.
+- Teams must submit the name and contact information for the member who will check in the blade to firstname.lastname@example.org by the deadline provided by TMS staff..

-- Teams must check out their blades at 2 p.m. on Wednesday, March 17, when the TMS2021 Exhibition closes.
+- Teams must check out their blades at the time provided by TMS staff (typically at the close of the Exhibition).
 Teams are responsible for collecting their blades and arranging return transportation.
 No blades may be removed before this time.